Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

-We select the same RoI as in Ref.~\cite{FermiLATCollaborationEtAl2012}, \ie~$5^\circ<|b|<15^\circ$ and $|l|<80^\circ$, which we divide into $160\time 20$ angular bins of size $1^\circ\times 1^\circ$.
-We collect photons in an energy range of 1-100~GeV further split into 5 logarithmic bins, using the experimental specifications listed in \citesec{sssec:specs}, and setting a flat angular resolution of $\theta_{\rm r}=0.1^\circ$.
-By setting the bias parameter $\bar \alpha_{\rm b}=1.3$ in the generation of the mock data, we reach a total of $\sim 270,000$ collected photons in the RoI after two years, similar to the statistics found in Ref.~\cite{FermiLATCollaborationEtAl2012} after subtraction of conventional gamma-ray point sources.
-Further setting the Gaussian width of systematic error to $\sigma_{\rm b}=0.1$ in the likelihood function, we derive the limits shown as solid curves in \citefig{fig:sigvmax} (using our Galactic halo model).
-We also report the likelihood limit inferred from the very same NFW halo parameters as in Ref.~\cite{FermiLATCollaborationEtAl2012} as the dotted-dashed curve (top right panel, $\tau^+\tau^-$ channel), which can more directly be compared with the limit derived in Ref.~\cite{FermiLATCollaborationEtAl2012} (dark gray shaded area).
-We see that the ``spectral'' agreement is quite reasonable up to WIMP masses of $\lesssim 1$~TeV for the $\tau^+\tau^-$ channel, as expected (we cut the analysis above 100~GeV).
-The agreement is also very good for the $b\bar b$ channel (top left panel), up to higher masses also as expected.
+We analyze the mock data introduced before by selecting the same ROI as in Ref.~\cite{FermiLATEtAl2012}, \ie~$5^\circ<|b|<15^\circ$ and $|l|<80^\circ$, which we divide into $160\time 20$ angular bins of size $1^\circ\times 1^\circ$.
+We collect photons in an energy range of $1-100$~GeV further split into 5 logarithmic bins, using the experimental specifications listed in \citesec{sssec:specs} with a flat angular resolution of $\theta_{\rm r}=0.1^\circ$.
+After removal of virtual point sources randomly distributed in 25\% of the available pixels, we reach a total of $\sim 270,000$ collected photons in the ROI after two years, similar to the statistics found in Ref.~\cite{FermiLATEtAl2012}.
+Setting our systematic bias parameters to $\varepsilon_{\rm rec}=0.7$ and $\sigma_{\rm b}=0.1$ in the likelihood function, we derive the limits shown as solid curves in \citefig{fig:sigvmax} (using our Galactic halo model).
+We also report the likelihood limit inferred from the very same NFW halo parameters as in Ref.~\cite{FermiLATEtAl2012} as the dotted-dashed curve (top right panel, $\tau^+\tau^-$ channel), which can be more directly compared with the limit derived in Ref.~\cite{FermiLATEtAl2012} (dark gray shaded area).
+We see that in spite a slight and systematic underestimate of the genuine limit, the ``spectral'' agreement is quite reasonable up to WIMP masses of $\lesssim 1$~TeV for the $\tau^+\tau^-$ channel.
+This is a positive cross-check of our chain of mock data analysis (we cut the analysis above 100~GeV).
+The agreement is also reasonible for the $b\bar b$ channel (top left panel).

-These very good qualitative matching and reasonably good quantitative agreement with a real data analysis validate the method, and make us confident to extrapolate our results to longer observation times.
-This is what we show also in \citefig{fig:sigvmax}, by extracting limits for 10 and 20 years of observation (red and green curves, respectively).
+These good qualitative matching and reasonably good quantitative agreement with a real data analysis validate the method, and make us confident to extrapolate our results to longer observation times.
+This is what we show also in \citefig{fig:sigvmax}, by extracting our limits for 10 and 20 years of observation (red and green curves, respectively).
 Since our mock data are generated without DM signal, we see that the limits improve as $\sim \sqrt{T}$, as expected.
-The next step is to figure out whether point-like subhalos could be detected.
+The next step is to study the sensitivity to individual subhalo detection.